 - Overweight (BMI ≥27) with weight-related health conditions

 This is medical care, not cosmetic enhancement.
+Note: Compounded medications are not FDA-approved finished drug products.

 Evidence-Based Medicine